 Forex trading in Nigeria is unregulated & it is carried out through online platforms.
 Today, a broker is just a click away.
 This situation has led to the proliferation of Forex brokers consisting of the good, the bad, and the outright scam brokers.

 If we rope the scam Forex brokers with those that abide by the rules, we commit a fallacy of generalization.
 Hence, we have carefully created this list of questions that you must ask when choosing a Forex Broker.

 As Nigerian online traders, one understanding we must have is that no rules and regulations are guiding the activities of online Forex brokers in Nigeria.
-The average Nigerian Forex trader is not protected in case of any dispute with unlicensed brokers.
+The average Nigerian Forex trader is not protected by any government agency in Nigeria in case of any dispute with unlicensed brokers.

 This brings us to the idea of international regulators and registration.
 We have global Tier-1, Tier-2, and Tier-3 regulators.